-- 1. Harold William McClintock, Jr. (February 2, 1949 -) Married Carol Ann Rainwater (October 12, 1950 -) - John Douglas McClintock (October 25, 1951 -) Married Zelda Wham Martin (May 11, 1957 -)
+- 1. Harold William McClintock, Jr. February 2, 1949 Married Carol Ann Rainwater (October 12, 1950 -) - 2.
+John Douglas McClintock October 25, 1951 Married Zelda Wham Martin (May , 19--)

-Harold William McClintock graduated from Wofford College and also received a degree from the Graduate School of Banking of Rutgers University.
+Harold William McClintock graduated from Wofford College.
 He worked at the Palmetto Bank in Laurens for 43 years.
 He was Senior Vice President and a director of the bank.
 He served in the US Army during World War II.
 He was an elder of the Ora ARP Church.
-He was a Director, Secretary and Treasurer of Piedmont Rural Telephone Company until his death.
+He was a director and secretary and

 Virginia Kellett McClintock was a member of the Rosemont Garden Club in Laurens.
-She did volunteer work in the Laurens County Hospital as a Pink Lady and she also was very active in the Cancer Society and also the Laurens Unit.
+She did volunteer work in the Laurens County Hospital as a Pink Lady and she also was very active in the Cancer Society and also the Laurens unit.
 She was the daughter of Gertrude Willis Kellett and Charles Dee Kellett.